jbloom/phyloExpCM/docs/phyloExpCM_buildHyphyExpCM.rst

     GC, CG, 1.9e-6
     GT, CA, 9.4e-6

-  This mutation spectrum is not actually quite reversible, as for example *A -> G* and *G -> A* have slightly different values.
+  This mutation spectrum is not actually quite symmetric, as for example *A -> G* and *G -> A* have slightly different values.
 With this option, we constrain it to be reversible, giving the following values:

     - *A -> T, T -> A* = 3.0e-6 (no change from specified values)